krateoplatformops/authn/README.md

 ```

 The authn application supports the Discovery endpoint.
 If you provide a Discovery endpoint the values for `authorizationURL`, `tokenURL` and `userInfoURL` are ignored and overwritten.
 If you do not provide a Discovery endpoint, the values for `authorizationURL`, `tokenURL` and `userInfoURL` are used.

 To obtain proper groups mappings you need to configure the ID Token response on the application side.
 Likewise for the profile picture.
 Examples are listed below for Azure and KeyCloak.

 #### Azure
-Azure can be configured to authenticate users through OIDC.
-To achieve this, you need to create a new app registration:
+Azure can be configured to authenticate users through OIDC ([Official Azure Documentation for OIDC](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc)).
+To achieve this, you need to create a new app registration as follows:
+On Azure:
  - Go to "App registrations" and then hit "New registration";
  - Configure the display name, account types and Redirect URI.
-The redirect URI must point to Krateo's Authn;
+The redirect URI must point to Krateo's frontend with an HTTPS endpoint and the path `/auth/oidc`;
  - Create a client secret in "Certificates & secrets", save the value of the secret now as it cannot by visualized afterwards;
  - In the "Authentication" menu, find and activate `Access tokens` and `ID tokens`;
  - In the "API permissions" menu, add the following: `openid`, `email`, `profile`, `User.Read` and `User.ReadBasic.All`;
- - To obtain groups in the OIDC ID Token response, modify the manifest value `groupMembershipClaims` to `all`;
+ - To obtain groups in the OIDC ID Token response, in the "Manifest" menu, modify the value `groupMembershipClaims` to `all` ([Official Azure documentation for the groupMembershipClaims](https://learn.microsoft.com/en-us/entra/identity-platform/reference-app-manifest#groupmembershipclaims-attribute));
+On AuthN:
  - To obtain the user avatar/profile image include `User.Read` in the `additionalScopes` field of the OIDCConfiguration custom resource;
  - You can now configure the Authn's CR by using Azure discovery URL, which will be in the following format:
  ```